alexanderhulteng/Ruby-CLI-Project/README.md

-# Ruby-CLI-Project
+# ShinyWagon
-A ruby application for scraping external data
+A ruby gem for determining cars available for sale